viviandotdev/ObsidianVault/30 Notes/Using Environment Variables in Expo with EAS Build.md

 up:: [[expo]]
 tags:: [[eas-build]]
 source:: [Solution for Using Environment Variables in Expo with EAS Build : r/expo](https://www.reddit.com/r/expo/comments/1feh09e/solution_for_using_environment_variables_in_expo/)
-# Using Environment Variables in Expo with EAS Build

 ## Key References:

   * [Environment Variables in Expo](https://docs.expo.dev/guides/environment-variables/)